 Social Enterprise is a term used to describe a way of doing business, aiming to maximise the positive impacts in the world rather than maximising shareholder return.
-There is no single answer or rule about what is and isn't a 'social enterprise', although many people have strong opinions on the matter.
-Internationally, the social enterprise community have specifically left the definition as a broad set of ideas so as to prevent anyone being excluded because of local requirements or conditions.
+There is no single answer or rule gloably about what is and isn't a 'social enterprise', although there are some central ideas which have informed a definition currently emerging for New Zealand.
+Internationally, the social enterprise community have left the definition as a broad set of ideas so as to prevent anyone being excluded whilst adhering to local requirements or conditions.
 In Scotland, seen by many as world-leading, the social enterprise community have rejected a UK-wide definition and opted instead for a voluntary commitment to a code of practice for social enterprise.

 The general ideas of social enterprise are: